AlphaGenes/tinyhouse/README.md

 * When indexing matracies that have nLoci elements, I tend to have the last column be the loci, e.g. if we have a matrix of genotypes for three individuals, I would use np.full((3, nLoci), 0, dtype = np.int8) over np.full((nLoci, 3), 0, dtype = np.int8).

-Numba
+`numba`
-==
+===

-As far as I can tell, Numba is pretty much just magic.
-The idea with numba is that if your function is mostly written in simple base python, you add on a decorator to the function and numba will compile it using a just in time (jit) compiler.
+As far as I can tell, `numba` is pretty much just magic.
+The idea with `numba` is that if your function is mostly written in simple base python, you add on a decorator to the function and `numba` will compile it using a just in time (jit) compiler.
 This has the potential to give massive speed gains for commonly used functions, and is most of the reason why I think we can get away with using python long term.

 As an example, here is a function for addition